uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

    - Black (if on white background) or white (if on a colored background)

 - Crop the image after pasting it into the narrative report to remove extra white space.

+## Analysis

+In addition to the section-specific instructions below, review the entire report for any contextual information that has changed.

+### Report Summary

+There are no visuals in this section.
+Update the statistics and common format information within the paragraphs using the data sources listed below, and use the previous analysis report to evaluate the change since last time.

+- Number of TB and file format ids in ARCHive: "Group_Overview" in Frequency spreadsheet
+- Most common format types: "Format_Types" in Frequency spreadsheet
+- Most common format standardized names: "Format_Names" in Frequency spreadsheet
+- Formats at high risk: TBD [currently only in the Department reports]